<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 ConocoPhillips Beneficiary Designations

-When you retire from ConocoPhillips, make sure that you update your beneficiaries.
+When you retire from ConocoPhillips, make sure to update your beneficiaries.
 Your company should have an Online Beneficiary Designation form for life events such as death, marriage, divorce, child birth, adoptions, etc.

 If you are unsure about your company's benefits, schedule a call to speak with one of our retirement-focused advisors.